|Prayer plant 'Maranta leuconeura kerchoveana'|

-- A prayer plant in a 6" diameter pot will use about 1 pint of water, when necessary
+- A prayer plant in a 6" (10 com) diameter pot will use about 1 pint or almost 1/2 liter of water, when necessary

-- It's best to water plants by checking the dryness of the sole rather than by a set time such as once a week.
+- It's best to water plants by checking the dryness of the soil rather than by a set time such as once a week.

 - They do appreciate some humidity so you may want to mist them daily with water although they adapt well to most home environments.

-- Fertilize regularly except when it is in it's resting mode.
+- Fertilize regularly except when it is in resting mode.